 - Cases where the defendant was driving at an excessive speed; and

 - Cases where the defendant was engaged in a racing competition.

 Therefore, if your accident was caused by a drunk driver, then North Carolina law permits you to seek punitive damages against the defendant.
 Punitive damages can be critically important to your case, and critically important in your effort to make yourself whole following your accident.

 Finally, it is important to remember that North Carolina has statutorily removed any cap or limit to punitive damages in cases involving drunk driving.
 (See N.C.
 Gen. Stat. § 1D-26.)
 Therefore, while certain other types of damages are capped, limiting the amount you are entitled to recover, there is no legal limit to the amount of punitive damages you can recover in your drunk driving auto accident case.

-If you would like a free evaluation of your personal injury case, please feel free to contact Kreger Law Firm and schedule a free appointment with one of our personal injury attorneys.
+If you would like a free evaluation of your personal injury case, please feel free to contact Kreger Brodish and schedule a free appointment with one of our personal injury attorneys.